-Blockchain, an emerging technological innovation, is a method of documenting data via a digital ledger that records and verifies transactions, agreements and contracts.
+Blockchain, an emerging technological innovation, is a method of documenting data via a digital ledger that records and verifies transactions, agreements, and contracts.
 The technology allows immediate transfer of digital assets and reduces – or completely removes – the need for intermediaries (e.g. banks and other financial service providers).

 Bitcoin and other virtual currencies are made possible by what’s known as blockchain technology.
 Blockchain is essentially a global public ledger capable of automatically recording and verifying a high volume of digital transactions, regardless of location.

-With this decentralised approach, blockchain helps stakeholders involved in a supply chain network or contract farming scheme – from the farmer, the wholesaler, the financial service provider, to the supermarket – to trade more quickly and in a transparent manner.
+With this decentralized approach, blockchain helps stakeholders involved in a supply chain network or contract farming scheme – from the farmer, the wholesaler, the financial service provider, to the supermarket – to trade more quickly and in a transparent manner.

 By eliminating the need for intermediaries, the evolution and uptake of the technology will disrupt banking, transport, insurance and, as a result, is likely to completely change the way we do business in coming years.